webuild-consortium/webuild-github-policies/docs/01-github-policies-and-guidelines.md

 #### 5.5.2 Immediate Revocation

 Access must be revoked immediately when:

 - Member leaves the consortium
 - Member changes role (no longer needs access)
 - Security incident involving the account
 - Violation of policies or code of conduct

 **Revocation Process:**

 1. WP/Group lead notifies Technical Coordinator
 2. Technical Coordinator removes organization access
-3. All repository access automatically revoked
+3. All repository access is automatically revoked
-4. Incident logged if security-related
+4. Incident is logged if security-related

 ---